henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 This test is for making sure that divs have proper closing tags and that they exist.

 ### `does not show the failed popup by default`
+This test is here to make sure that the failed to scan QR code pop up does not pop up on the screen by defualt.

 ## Components
 The component testing ensures that each component contained within the webapp exhibits the expected behavior.